-key: The key to be used for encryption
+key: the key to be used for encryption/decryption

-iv: The IV to use (if not applicable set NULL)
+iv: the IV to use (if not applicable set NULL)

-This function will initialize an context that can be used for encryption/decryption of data.
+This function will initialize the handle context to be usable for encryption/decryption of data.
 This will effectively use the current crypto backend in use by gnutls or the cryptographic accelerator in use.